 The CORE Foundation focuses on two major areas:

-- Granting financial support for individuals to participate in approved activity-based training programs, which are not covered by insurance.
+- Granting financial support for individuals to participate in approved activity-based training programs.

-- Funding various educational and recreational programs targeting the paralysis community in an effort to improve access to services.
+- Funding various educational and recreational programs that help the paralysis community.

 In 2012, the CORE Foundation sponsored scholarships that provided 384 hours of aggressive activity-based training to those challenged by paralysis.
 In 2022, the scholarships for activity-based training grew to over 3,000 hours